 Case Study 2: Female Breast Reduction Surgery

-When a patient thinks about undergoing breast reduction, there are usual some things of concern to them.
+When a patient thinks about undergoing breast reduction, there are usually some things of concern to them.
 One of the common concerns is the anaesthetic used by the doctor during breast reduction or a reduction mammoplasty.

-To address some of the common concerns patients have about cosmetic surgery, we have created an overview with some commonly asked question in this case study.
+To address some of the common concerns patients have about cosmetic surgery, we have created an overview with some commonly asked questions in this case study.
 So, if you would like additional information about this surgical procedure, or the reduction mammoplasty where the surgeon removes excess breast tissue and skin, please read the guide below.

 What Anaesthetic Is Used During Surgery Procedure Such As Breast Reduction By Liposuction?

-Dr Lanzer has been using Tumescent anaesthetic for many years; this for his procedures in Melbourne as well as his other clinics.
+Dr Lanzer has been using Tumescent anaesthetic for many years; this is for his procedures in Melbourne as well as his other clinics.
 The tumescent anaesthetic has three main properties, which have made it so successful to use during breast reduction for heavy breasts.
 These include; maintaining a fluid balance in the body, numbing the area being treated and reducing blood loss.

 The fluid balance is important during liposuction because when performing the procedure on large breasts, we may be taking up to 4 litres of fat from a patient; this would be a large amount to remove without replacing it with something and would leave the patient feeling very unwell and lead to further complications.

 Tumescent fluid contains local anaesthetic, with acts as a numbing agent.
 So, whilst the patient is having a local anaesthetic procedure, they are able to tolerate it quite comfortably.
 Discomfort the patient experiences after the procedure can also be managed easier.
 The tumescent fluid also reduces blood loss because it contains adrenaline which constricts the blood vessels, reducing the amount of bleeding.